Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +7500

-- Kansas State is 24th-best in college basketball in terms of its odds to win the national championship (+7500), much higher than its computer rankings (32nd).
+- Oddsmakers rate Kansas State much higher (25th-best in college basketball) than the computer rankings do (31st).

-- In terms of their national championship odds, the Wildcats have had the 53rd-biggest change this season, improving from +15000 at the beginning to +7500.
+- In terms of their national championship odds, the Wildcats have experienced the 54th-biggest change this season, improving from +15000 at the beginning to +7500.

-- Kansas State has a 1.3% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Kansas State winning the national championship, based on its +7500 moneyline odds, is 1.3%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.